 - After your device restarts, press Volume Up + Volume Down, and then press Volume Up again to select "Confirm Disabling OS verification."
 Press Power to confirm your selection.

-- After your device restarts, press Power to select "Enable OS Verification," and then press Power again to confirm your selection.
+- After your device restarts, press Volume up to select "Enable OS Verification," and then press Power to confirm your selection.

 - Follow the steps that appear and sign in with your Google Account.